- For the 10 years I was overweight I drank skim milk

 Eating whole foods fills you up naturally.
 Then you lose weight naturally.

 To make dairy products low fat, it’s not enough to remove the fat.
 You then have to go to great lengths to preserve the body or creamy texture by working in all kinds of food additives.
 In the case of low-fat or skim milk, that usually means adding powdered milk.
 But powdered milk contains oxidized cholesterol, which scientists believe is much worse for your arteries than ordinary cholesterol, so food makers sometimes compensate by adding antioxidants, further complicating what had been a simple one-ingredient whole food.
 Also, removing the fat makes it that much harder for your body to absorb the fat-soluble vitamins that are one of the reasons to drink milk in the first place.

--From his 2009 book: In Defense of Food: An Eater’s Manifesto
+-From: In Defense of Food: An Eater’s Manifesto

 Research proves whole milk helps you lose weight

 Still not convinced that whole milk helps you lose weight?!
 Tons of studies found that men and women who eat full-fat dairy are less likely to be obese.
 In fact, more and more research is showing that cutting out foods that are naturally high in fat, like red meat, butter, dairy and eggs, and choosing low-fat alternatives like skim milk, not only lead to weight gain but have caused the rate of chronic disease to skyrocket.